 - Our guests soaps are locally made by hand by traditional methods using Anglesey Honey (from our bees!)

-- They have produced a comprehensive inventory of all wildlife observed on site – this is available on request.
+- Produced a comprehensive inventory of all wildlife observed on site – this is available on request.
 Found a rare orchid!!

 - Subscribed to the Ethical Consumer magazine which we now make available to our guests in the library, as is the RSPB magazine for adults and children.
 Actively promote their wildlife activities